Jonathan Jaques children's cancer institute

-Dr. Deshpande was a recipient of our grant in 2019 and again in 2020.
+Dr. Deshpande has been an annual recipient of our grant since 2019.
 His research focuses on developing more effective and safer therapies for childhood leukemia patients who have a specific chromosomal translocation (which Luke also had), making treatment more challenging.
 We actually met Dr. Deshpande and his colleagues in person.
 We toured his lab and were moved by his passion and grateful for the opportunity to see his work.
 Given the connection of his research to Luke's specific diagnosis, it was important for us to continue to work with him.

 Dr. Carolyn Felix